 2. Water Sports

 Kilometers of beach locations as well as crescent coves give a range of wonderful water activities including banana boat rides, jet skis, wind-surfing, kite-sailing, water-skiing, canoeing and scuba diving.
-Sailing and catamaran boat hire is available from the harbor.
+Sailing and catamaran boat hire is available from the harbour.

 3. Water Parks